-4 Important Items to Clean at Least Twice a Year!
+4 Important Items to Clean (Without Chemicals) at Least Twice a Year!

 Cleaning Without Using Chemical Cleaners

 Cleaning these four items without the use of chemical cleaner is easier than it sounds.
 There is a lot more green cleaning products available now than ever before.
 This article will show you how to clean each item and the basic formulation, I use to clean in my home.
-There are some really simple tips and tricks that make cleaning in your home a lot easier.
+Some simple tips and tricks make cleaning in your home a lot easier.
 You should clean all these items at least twice a year.
 If you cook a lot, do your stove hood more often.
-Your dryer lint catcher needs to be done after every load or at least ever second load.
+Your dryer lint catcher needs to be done, after every load or at least ever second load.

 - Windows and window sills.
 Don't forget the screen.